Selected Passages from Hungarian-Ottoman Wars

 Hunyadi János in the Chronicle of Thuróczi

 Even the enemies of Hunyadi János (1407-1456) agreed that he was one of the greatest military leaders of the 15th century in Europe.
-Now, let us briefly list where he learned the art of war.
+Let us now briefly list where he learnt the art of war.
 Who were his masters?

-Firstly, we must remark that both his physical and mental characteristics enabled him to learn both strategy and martial arts.
+First of all, we must note that both his physical and mental characteristics enabled him to learn both strategy and martial arts.

-We know about his outstanding physical strength and Bonfini mentioned his kind and intelligent features, describing him as a patient person who was able to manage the perfect time of attack and defense alike.
+We know of his outstanding physical strength, and Bonfini mentions his kind and intelligent qualities, describing him as a patient person who was able to manage the perfect timing of attack and defense alike.

-Given this, who were the ones who polished his talent?
+Given this, who were the people who honed his talent?

 1. Family traditions and the bodyguards of the king

-We know that Vajk (Woyk filii Serbe), Hunyadi’s father came to Hungary from Wallachia.
-He appeared in King Zsigmond’s army in 1395 and soon became one of the king’s bodyguards.
-It was the campaign when the Hungarian king helped Voivode Mircea to regain his throne against Vlad who was that time, alas, siding with the Turks.
-(Note, I am using the Eastern name order for Hungarians.)
+We know that Vajk (Woyk filii Serbe), Hunyadi’s father, came to Hungary from Wallachia.
+He appeared in the army of King Zsigmond in 1395 and soon became one of the king’s bodyguards.
+It was the campaign in which the Hungarian king helped Voivode Mircea to regain his throne against Vlad, who was unfortunately siding with the Turks at the time.
+(Note that I use the oriental order of names for the Hungarians).

-Vajk must have had his military tradition because his coat of arms had been issued in Wallachia, among the first Wallachian coat of arms.
-These were not given to anybody who was not a good soldier.
-Obviously, he could not return to Wallachia so he was not rich; but the (already tight-fisted) king gave him lands for his valuable services.
+Vajk must have had his military tradition, because his coat of arms was issued in Walachia, among the first Walachian coats of arms.
+They were not given to anyone who was not a good soldier.
+Of course, he could not return to Walachia, so he was not rich, but the (already tight-fisted) king gave him lands for his valuable services.

 Hunyadi’s statue in Budapest

-A note: it has never been entirely ruled out that Hunyadi János was an illegitimate son of King Zsigmond which would explain much of his quick career.
-Yet, it remains to be theory.
+A note: it has never been entirely ruled out that Hunyadi János was an illegitimate son of King Zsigmond, which would explain much of his rapid career.
+However, this remains a theory.

 2. Learning as a page from an Italian knight

-A noble boy became a page at the age of 8 and when he reached his 14th year, he could become a “military page” according to the European customs.
-Hunyadi János became a page in Ozora castle and learned from the famous general of King Zsigmond, Pipo of Ozora aka Filippo di Stephano Scolari.
-Lord Pipo was among the founding members of the Order of Dragon which was established in 1408 by King Zsigmond.
-It would be quite wrong to think that the boy didn’t get close to the Italian style of longsword fighting.
-If Lord Pipo didn’t know the art of Fiore dei Liberi, the Italian way of martial arts, then who else?
+A nobleboy became a page at the age of 8, and at the age of 14, he could become a “military page” according to European customs.
+Hunyadi János became a page at Ozora Castle and learned from the famous general of King Zsigmond, Pipo of Ozora, alias Filippo di Stephano Scolari.
+Lord Pipo was one of the founding members of the Order of the Dragon, founded by King Zsigmond in 1408.
+It would be quite wrong to think that the boy hadn’t been exposed to the Italian style of longsword fighting.
+If Lord Pipo didn’t know the art of the Fiore dei Liberi, the Italian way of fighting, then who did?

 Lord Pipo of Ozora

-Unfortunately, Lord Pipo, one of the founders of the Order of the Dragon died in 1426, the Hunyadi boy had to leave before that time.
+Unfortunately, Lord Pipo, one of the founders of the Order of the Dragon, died in 1426, and the Hunyadi boy had to leave before then.

 3. The Serbian school in the court of Despot Stefan Lazarevic

-It is known that Despot Stefan Lazarevics of Serbia pledged fealty to King Zsigmond in Buda in 1426.
-Do you remember how formidable the Serbian heavy cavalry had been?
-When they were employed by the Sultan, they could get him out from immediate peril because of their martial skills.
+It is known that the Serbian despot Stefan Lazarevics swore allegiance to King Zsigmond in Buda in 1426.
+Do you remember how formidable the Serbian heavy cavalry was?
+When they were in the service of the Sultan, they were able to rescue him from immediate danger.
 Let us not forget that Lazarevics was also a founding member of the Order of the Dragon.

 Stefan Lazarevic

-Hunyadi must have learned important lessons there and could have tried his sword against the raiding enemy on the Borderland.
-It was the time when he first encountered the Turks and their ways of war.
+Hunyadi must have learned important lessons there and tested his sword against the raiding enemy in the Borderland.
+It was at this time that he first encountered the Turks and their ways of war.

-As the Despot died in 1427, the young man had to find a new master again.
+When the Despot died in 1427, the young man had to find a new master.

-4. In the army of Lord Újlaki László and Csupor Demeter and in the King’s court
+4. In the army of Lord Újlaki László and Csupor Demeter and the King’s court

 The young Hunyadi learned contemporary Hungarian tactics from these warlike Hungarian lords.
-He was mentioned in 1430 without a rank, yet.
-Things have changed by 1434 when he became the bodyguard of King Zsigmond.
-He was mentioned as aulae nostre miles (our soldier of court).
-Noble boys were knighted when they reached the age of 21 as a rule.
-One thing is for sure, he wed the Hungarian Szilágyi Erzsébet in 1430 – which was not part of his military education but must have given him a higher sense of responsibility.
+He is mentioned in 1430 without a rank.
+This changed in 1434 when he became the bodyguard of King Zsigmond.
+He was mentioned as “aulae nostre miles” (our court soldier).
+Noble boys were usually knighted at the age of 21.
+One thing is for sure, he married the Hungarian Szilágyi Erzsébet in 1430, which was not part of his military training but must have given him a greater sense of responsibility.

 5. In the court of Prince Filippo Maria Visconti in Milan

-Hunyadi was in King Zsigmond’s retinue when he went to Rome in 1431.
+Hunyadi was in the entourage of King Zsigmond when he went to Rome in 1431.
 The king allowed him to stay there from October 1431 to the autumn of 1433.
-He gained valuable experience from the condottieri warfare.
-Italian warfare and military tactics were the most developed parts of the military knowledge of the age.
-Hunyadi grew in skills, and wealth, and befriended the prince, too.
+He gained valuable experience in the warfare of the Condottieri.
+Italian warfare and military tactics were the most developed parts of the military knowledge of the time.
+Hunyadi grew in skill and wealth and became friends with the Prince.

 Filippo Maria Visconti